clckwrks/clckwrks-obsolete/README.md

 Hopefully the themes are simple enough that end users can modify an existing theme with out really having to learn any Haskell.

+### clckwrks-plugin-media

+One of the most valuable aspects of Clckwrks is the ability to extend it through the use of plugins.
+The `clckwrks-plugin-media` adds a media gallery.
+You can upload images, including them in post, and (eventually) create galleries and slideshows.

+plugins can also hook into the markup engine and add new markup commands.
+For example, in a post you could write:

+    Check out this great photo I took: {media|id=1}

+And when the page is rendered, the image with id 1 will automatically be included in the message.

 ### clckwrks-dot-com

 This is where we tie it all together.
 There are only two files so far.